Creating content for social media from scratch can be challenging. That’s why we've created this guide for the ideal social media content plan.

 How do you do that?
 Through competitor analysis.

-Spot key topics that they don’t cover enough, and create content that addresses that topic in depth and offers a lot of value.
+Spot key topics that they don’t cover enough, and create content that addresses those topics in depth and offers a lot of value.

 Setting social media goals is essential if you aim for a complete content creation process.